suriyun-production/mmorpg-kit-docs/docs/pages/110-fps-hands-model.md

 Then add character model component ([Animator Character Model](pages/108-animator-character-model ':target=__blank') or [Animation Character Model](pages/107-animation-character-model ':target=__blank') or [Character Model](pages/106-character-model ':target=__blank')) to the FPS hands mesh.

-Then set character model component's configs and drag it to any folder in `Project` tab to create a prefab.
+Then set character model component's configs and drag it to any folder in `Project` window to create a prefab.

 ![](../images/fps-hands-model/2.png)